 Using wireless devices while flying in aircraft may be prohibited.
-Switch off all devices before boarding an aircraft; they may be dangerous to the operation of the aircraft, disrupt communications, and even be illegal.
+Switch off all devices before boarding an aircraft; they may be operation the of the aircraft. communications, and even be illegal.
 After take off, ask the cabin crew if you may enable Wi-Fi.